Issue Brief // Personal Liberty

 End Marijuana Scent as Search Justification

-Bars police from using the smell of marijuana, cannabis, or hemp as the sole legal basis for stops, searches, arrests, or seizures—targeting a common pretext for unconstitutional policing.
+Bars police from using the smell of marijuana, cannabis, or hemp as the sole legal basis for stops, searches, arrests, or seizures.

 Checking Georgia Legislature status...